Buying a Property with Your Parents

 Ownership of the Property

-The first point to consider is who will own the property?
-If both generations are to have their name on the title deeds, then there is a need to consider in what percentage each party owns the property.
+The first point to consider if you are buying a property with your parents is who will own the property.
+If both generations are to have their names on the title deeds, it is necessary to consider in what percentage each party owns the property.
+This ensures clarity and fairness regarding ownership shares.

 Where this arises, it’s important to consider who is going to be responsible for the mortgage payments.
 You also need to consider what is to happen if the mortgage falls into arrears due to either ill health, unemployment or the death of the major wage earner.
 Death or major disability arising through accident or illness is probably addressed by way of term assurance.
-While such insurance can be fairly clear-cut following death it is less so in relation to ill health.
-It is important that your Financial Advisor gives you clear advice as to the circumstances in which the policy will and will not pay out.
+While such insurance can be fairly clear-cut following death it is less so concerning ill health.
+Your Financial Advisor must give you clear advice as to the circumstances in which the policy will and will not pay out.

 The sale of the property

 Having just purchased the property, you may not be contemplating its sale.
-It is important however to consider in what circumstances the property can be sold.
+It is important, however, to consider under what circumstances the property can be sold.
 This can particularly be a point of contention for an elderly parent.
-They will have been persuaded to sell their home on the understanding that the new property which has been purchased is where they will spend their remaining years.
-Consideration needs to be given as to whether either party would be entitled to exercise any right of veto over the sale or whether there would be some limited period of time before a sale could take place.
-There should be some clear agreement as to the circumstances in which the property can be sold to avoid any dispute in the future.
+They will have been persuaded to sell their home under the understanding that the new property purchased is where they will spend their remaining years.
+Consideration needs to be given as to whether either party would be entitled to exercise any right of veto over the sale or if there would be a limited period before a sale could take place.
+There should be a clear agreement on the circumstances in which the property can be sold to avoid any future disputes.

 Repairs and Improvements